pitter-patterz/final_pj/p2/readme.md

 1> Initialize the backbone net (VGG16) with random parameters.

-2> Use the VGG16 pretrained on ImageNet.
+2> Use the VGG16 pretrained on ImageNet (from torchvision.models).

 3> Use the mask-RCNN trained on coco.